alexnesov/alexnesov/README.md

 ### Hi there 👋

-I'm Alex Nesovic, a Financial Software Engineer.
+I'm Alex Nesovic, I am working for the Capital Market divisio of a major consulting firm as a Financial Software Engineer.
+I have both knowledge in finance and in tech.

 ## Languages: